IBMIntegration/jam-in-a-box/src/pages/api-connect/Lab1/index.md

 - Reserve the lab environment.
 If you have not reserved the lab environment, then click [here](https://abc.com).

--Go through the audio presentation to get the knowledge about API connect.
+- Go through the audio presentation to get the knowledge about API connect capabilities.

 ## 3. Getting started with lab1 <a name="deploy"></a>